nitin27may/azure-storage-dotnet/README.md

 ### Backend (.NET 9 API)
 - **Azure Blob Storage Integration**: Includes complete implementation for uploading, downloading, and managing files.
 - **API Endpoints**: Demonstrates three upload strategies—file upload, chunk upload, and stream upload.
-- **Scalable Architecture**: Designed with scalability and performance in mind.

 ### Frontend (Angular 19 with Material Design)
 - **File Management UI**: A user-friendly interface for file upload and management.
-- **Responsive Design**: Built with Angular Material Design for a polished and responsive user experience.
-- **Real-Time Feedback**: Progress bars and notifications for upload operations.

 ---